 Our academic experts welcome applications for postgraduate research across a broad range of topics.
-Research broadly fits into six key themes:
+Research fits into six key themes:

 18th and 19th Century

 The eighteenth- and nineteenth-century cluster constitutes a lively and enterprising research culture at the cutting-edge of international and interdisciplinary scholarship.
 Research is supported by the Centre for Nineteenth-Century Studies (CNCS).

 Research expertise includes work on: D.H.
 Lawrence; R.S.
 Thomas, crime fiction; gothic, horror and science fiction; women's writing; and literature and the life cycle (age, youth, children's literature).

 Our creative writers have expertise in creative non-fiction, crime fiction, the novel, short fiction including flash fiction, and poetry.
 Research is supported by The Philip Larkin Centre for Poetry and Creative Writing, which has hosted many of the world's finest writers such as Hilary Mantel, Christopher Hampton, Edna O'Brien, and Kate Mosse.